aldimanx/jubelio/README.md

    ```
    C:\Users\QACandidate\interview-cypress
    ```
-3. From within the `Jubelio` directory, run the command
+3. From within the `Dealls` directory, run the command
    ```
    npm install
    ```